akosuaBioh/akosuaBioh/README.md

-My name is Akosua Bioh from Western part of Ghana.You can call me Becky.
+My name is Akosua Bioh from Ghana.You can call me Becky too.
+I love anything Maths!..and my greatest assurance in life is that my Saviour, Jesus, lives and reigns!